Approachability in unknown games: Online learning meets multi-objective optimization: Setup (``unknown games''), notation, and aim

-\paragraph{Aim.} This aim could be formulated in terms of a general filtration (see Remark~\ref{rk:2} below); for the sake of concreteness we resort rather to expansions of a base set $\cC$ in some $\ell_p$--norm, which we denote by $\Arrowvert\,\cdot\,\Arrowvert$, for $0 < p < \infty$.
-Formally, we denote by $\cC_\alpha$ the $\alpha$--expansion in $\ell_p$--norm of $\cC$.
-The decision-maker wants that her average payoff $\ol{r}_T$ approaches an as small as possible set $\cC_\alpha$.
-To get a formal definition of the latter aim, we consider the smallest set that would have been approachable in hindsight for a properly chosen target function $\varphi : K \to [0,+\infty)$.
-(Section~\ref{sec:choosetarget} will indicate reasonable such choices of $\varphi$.)
-This function takes as argument the average of the past payoff vectors, It associates with it the $\varphi(\ol{m}_T)$--expansion of $\cC$.
-Therefore, our aim is that
+She wants it to approach an as small as possible neighborhood of a given target set $\cC$, which we assume to be closed.
+This concept of neighborhood could be formulated in terms of a general filtration (see Remark~\ref{rk:2} below); for the sake of concreteness we resort rather to expansions of a base set $\cC$ in some $\ell_p$--norm, which we denote by $\Arrowvert\,\cdot\,\Arrowvert$, for $0 < p \leq +\infty$.
+Formally, we denote by $\cC_\alpha$ the closed $\alpha$--expansion in $\ell_p$--norm of $\cC$: